Mattlister/designandconquer/README.md

  * To show this as a functioning working project, I attached the following shots below to show the process and fluid nature of the design working.

-* Image 1 shows after being selected, the beginning of the image flipping.

-* Image 2 shows the image mid flip revealing the back of the box
+* Image 1 shows the image mid flip revealing the back of the box

 <p align="center">
   <img width="500" height="250" src="/assets/images/flipimage2.jpg">
 </p>

-* Image 3 shows the back of the box showing 'The Location' and 'Information' buttons
+* Image 2 shows the back of the box showing 'The Location' and 'Information' buttons

 <p align="center">
   <img width="500" height="250" src="/assets/images/flipimage3.jpg">
 </p>

-* Image 4 shows the how displayed when the reveal has finished
+* Image 3 shows the how displayed when the reveal has finished

 <p align="center">
   <img width="500" height="250" src="/assets/images/flipimage4.jpg">
 </p>

-* Images 5 and 6 have been added to show that the images are all responsive and consistent when selected.
+* Images 4 and 5 have been added to show that the images are all responsive and consistent when selected.

 <p align="center">
   <img width="500" height="250" src="/assets/images/flip2images1.jpg">